fonchaves/fastfeet-backend/STEPS.md

 68. Create a new repository in Github and sync with local repository `git remote add origin https://github.com/leandrochavesf/nodejs-iniciando-backend-fastfeet-desafio02.git` `git push -u origin master`

+69. Create a new migration of deliverymans
+    `yarn sequelize migration:create --name=create-deliverymans`

+70. Run migration via CLI to migrate fields to database `yarn sequelize db:migrate`

+71. So, I need configure Files support to permite attribute avatar_id in deliveryman.

+72. Create a FileController.js and adjust routes.js to call this Controller

+73. With migrations, create a new table in BD to Files `yarn sequelize migration:create --name=create-files`

+74. Configure migration `create-files` and run migration through the CLI `yarn sequelize db:migrate`

+75. Create a model `File.js` to Files

+76. Import File model in index.js on `/app/database/index.js`

+77. Code FileController to insert data of File in BD

+78. With migrations, create a column to relate User with File in BD `deliverymans` `yarn sequelize migration:create --name=add-avatar-field-to-deliverymans`

+79. Run again migrate through the CLI
+    `yarn sequelize db:migrate`

+80. Create a model `Deliveryman.js` to Deliveryman

+81. Create a associate `belongsTo` in Model Deliveryman

+82. Configure in `/app/database/index.js` a map to `associate` created

+83. Create controller `DeliverymanController.js` and CRUD methods

+84. Configure `routes.js` to permite access DeliverymanController

+85. Create a new migration of delivery
+    `yarn sequelize migration:create --name=create-deliverys`

+86. Run migration via CLI to migrate fields to database `yarn sequelize db:migrate`

+87. Create a model `Delivery.js` to Deliveries

+88. Create a associate `belongsTo` of FKs in Model `Delivery.js`

+89. Configure in `/app/database/index.js` a map to `associate` created

+90. Create controller `DeliveryController.js` and begin to code CRUD

+91. Install library to work with dates in `DeliveryController.update` `yarn add date-fns`